rectorphp/getrector-com/packages/blog/data/_posts/2020/2021-01-18-smooth-upgrade-to-nette-31-in-diffs.md

 <br>

-On the positive side, Nette is **rising to more active frameworks** and is right behind Laravel.
+But that's not the only reason to upgrade.
+Nette is **rising to more active half** of PHP frameworks and is right behind Laravel.
 Give Nette core developers your appreciation by upgrading to the new version as soon as possible.

 <a href="https://tomasvotruba.com/php-framework-trends">
 <img src="/assets/images/blog/2021/nette_31_trends.png" class="img-thumbnail mt-3 mb-3">